Skip to main content

 pip3 install python-openstackclient

-7. Make sure that the OpenStack CLI is installed:
+7. Verify that OpenStack CLI is installed:

 openstack --version